-SECTION ONE Date of Visit/Activity:Name of Visit/Activity:B Beach Fishing Category: A Location: Pakefield, Go Gt.
-Yarmouth Activity: Beach Fishing Visit Leader: Leader: Only adults with experience in sea fishing Staff:
+SECTION ONE Date of Visit/Activity: Ongoing Name of Visit/Activity: Beach Fishing Catego Location: Pakefield, Gorleston or Gt.
+Yarmouth Activity: Beach Fishing Visit Leader: Only adults with experience in sea fishing Staff:

 SECTION TWO Young People on Visit Considerations for Particular Individuals Please list below Please check Young People's risk assessments within the context of the visit, and list variations/considerations below.
 If necessary, a Day to Day/Child Specific Risk Assessment should be completed N.B. certain activities such as cycling and fishing would need an activity specific risk assessment to run alongside this one.
 All participating children should be able to swim at least 50 metres.